yeekian/tp/docs/UserGuide.md

 - **Format**: `delete_component c/COMPONENT`
 - **Parameters**:
   - `COMPONENT`: The name of the grading component to delete.
+Note that component name is case-insensitive, *i.e* `Test` is the same as `test`.
+    Moreover, whitespace after the component string is trimmed.
 - **Example**:
     - `delete_component c/Quiz 1` deletes Quiz 1 component from the list of components that form the final grade.